supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 ### Determine which subnets are in play

-_An exercise in building a CDP CLI call_
-* First we need to find the environment-crn
-    * `cdp environments describe-environment --environment-name $ENV_NAME | jq -r '.environment.crn'`
-* Then we need to find the subnets in which the environment is deployed
-  * Three distinct calls, one per subnet
-    * `cdp environments describe-environment --environment-name $ENV_NAME | jq -r .environment.network.subnetIds[0]`
-    * `cdp environments describe-environment --environment-name $ENV_NAME | jq -r .environment.network.subnetIds[1]`
-    * `cdp environments describe-environment --environment-name $ENV_NAME | jq -r .environment.network.subnetIds[2]`
-  * But that is highly specific to a 3 subnet VPC, this should really be generic enough to handle all the subnets
-    * `cdp environments describe-environment --environment-name $ENV_NAME | jq -r '.environment.network.subnetIds`
-* Once we have a list of subnets, we need to flatten the array and quote & comma separate them, because that's how we'll need to present them later
+Creating a DW cluster requires specifying a subnet list.
+We can determine these subnets by interrorgating our CDP environment to return a list of subnets.
+Once we have a list of subnets, we need to flatten the array and quote & comma separate them, because that's how we'll need to present them later.
   * `cdp environments describe-environment --environment-name $ENV_NAME | jq -r '.environment.network.subnetIds | @csv'`